tatecarson/LSU-PDM-Spring-2021/Week_1_T/slides.md

 ---

 ### Start on your assignments now.
-We'll add effects to them on Tuesday.
+We'll add effects to them on Thursday.